- Badger Bristle Comparison

 This threesome of shaving tools will really stand out as an attractive show piece in your bathroom, while being equally functional.
 Hanging your brush to dry properly will extend it's life drastically.
 This set includes:

-- One Parker Silvertip chrome handle shave brush
+- One Parker Silvertip black handle shave brush

 - One Parker double edge safety razor with 5 replacement blades